LordLean/Draughts-Game/README.md

 # Draughts-Game
-Final Year Knowledge and Reasoning CW - Minimax + alpha-beta pruning
+Final Year Knowledge and Reasoning CW - Minimax + alpha-beta pruning To play open the notebook and run all cells.
+Alternatively if you prefer cmd line pip install [runipy](https://pypi.org/project/runipy/) and run the .ipynb with that package.

 This project entailed building a Draughts game using the object-oriented programming paradigm.
 This comprised of creating the game's back-end processes as well as its Graphical User Interface (GUI), to provide an interactive display with a board and also AI and player move-able pieces.
 This project was written in Python using Pygame, which provided the graphics libraries required to complete this task.
 The finished game is shown below.